selimhamidou/selimhamidou.github.io/_posts/2023-10-27-I_developed_a_proverbs_maker_on_vlocity.markdown

 ![Integration Procedure Callout Element](/Images/Vlocity_Proverbs_IP_Config_Callout.jpg)

-We finish by creating a response element, which is like the "return" word in Apex.
+We finish by creating a response element, which is like the _return_ word in Apex.
 If we don't use it, our Flexcard won't receive anything.

 ![Integration Procedure Response Element](/Images/Vlocity_Proverbs_IP_Config_Response.jpg)

 Oh, you can do an exercise when everything will be in place.
-You could deactivate the last step of your Integration procedure, go back to your Flexcard Setup menu, and click again on "Save and Fetch".
+You could deactivate the last step of your Integration procedure, go back to your Flexcard Setup menu, and click again on _Save and Fetch_.
 What would be the return?

 ### Where we display the proverbs